Food stocks on the menu for Thanksgiving week

 That is the reality for major food producers, including companies reporting earnings next week, as they adapt to a more health-conscious consumer.

-Tyson Foods (TSN.N) and Post Holdings (POST.N) report results Monday, followed Tuesday by Campbell Soup (CPB.N) and Hormel Foods (HRL.N).
+Tyson Foods and Post Holdings report results Monday, followed Tuesday by Campbell Soup and Hormel Foods.
 They are beating the S&P 500 by different margins, but that is not the case for all the industry.

 Spending on food is shifting due to better-informed and increasingly health-conscious consumers.
 Savvy investors are taking note.